seif8545/content-ops-starters/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: 'My World, and then some.'
-        tagline: This is the tagline
+        tagline: Sokhna 2023
-        subtitle: This is the item subtitle
+        subtitle: 'One thing I love, is our vacations.'
         text: |
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Here's to hoping our vacations get bigger and longer... wink wink
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/IMG_9137.jpg
           altText: Placeholder image
           styles:
             self: